sgct/sgct/docs/configuration-files.md

  >
  > `exportWarpingMeshes` *optional* \[ boolean \]
  >  > If this value is set to `true`, any warping mesh that is loaded for a viewport will be exported as an Waveform `obj` file while processing.
 This allows debugging of the warping meshes for tools that only support loading of `obj` files.
 The default value is `false`.

+## SphericalMirrorProjection
+This node is used to create a projection used for Paul Bourke's spherical mirror setup (see [here](http://paulbourke.net/dome/)), which makes it possible to use an off-the-shelf projector to create a planetarium-like environment by bouncing the image of a shiny metal mirror.
+Please note that this is not the only way to produce these kind of images.
+Depending on your setup and availability of warping meshes, it might suffice to use the [FisheyeProjection](#fisheyeprojection) node type instead and add a single mesh to the parent [Viewport](#viewport) instead.
+The `config` folder in SGCT contains an example of this using a default 16x9 warping mesh.
+This projection type specifically deals with the case where you have four different meshes, one for the bottom, top, left, and right parts of the image.

+### Attributes
+`quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]
+> Determines the pixel resolution of the cube map faces that are reprojected to create the spherical mirror projection rendering.
+The higher resolution these cube map faces have, the better quality the resulting spherical mirror projection rendering, but at the expense of increased rendering times.
+The named values are corresponding:
+>
+> - `low`: 256
+> - `medium`: 512
+> - `high`: 1024
+> - `1k`: 1024
+> - `1.5k`: 1536
+> - `2k`: 2048
+> - `4k`: 4096
+> - `8k`: 8192
+> - `16k`: 16384
+>
+> The default value is 512.

+`tilt` *optional*\[ float \]
+> Determines the tilt of the "up vector" of the spherical mirror projection.
+With a tilt of 0, the center of the spherical mirror image is the apex of the half-sphere that is used to reproject the cube map.
+The default value is 0.

+### Children
+`Background` \[ 0 - 1 \]
+ > This value determines the color that is used for the parts of the image that are not covered by the spherical mirror image.
+The alpha component of this color has to be provided even if the final render target does not contain an alpha channel.
+All attributes `r`, `g`, `b`, and `a` must be defined and be between 0 and 1.
+The default color is (0.3, 0.3, 0.3, 1.0).

+`Geometry` \[ 1 \]
+> Describes the warping meshes used for the spherical mirror projection.
+All four warping meshes have to be present.
+>
+> `bottom` \[ string \]
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+>
+> `top` \[ string \]
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+>
+> `left` \[ string \]
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection
+>
+> `right` \[ string \]
+> > The path to the warping mesh that is loaded for the bottom part of the spherical mirror projection

+## SpoutOutputProjection
+This projection method provides the ability to share individual cube map faces or a fully reprojected image using the [Spout](https://spout.zeal.co/) library.
+This library only supports the Windows operating system, so this projection will only work on Windows machines.
+Spout's functionality is the abilty to shared textures between different applications on the same machine, making it possible to render images using SGCT and making them available to other real-time applications on the same machine for further processing.
+Spout uses a text name for accessing which texture should be used for sharing.
+The SpoutOutputProjection has three different output types, outputting each cube map face, sharing a fisheye image, or sharing an equirectangular projection, as determined by the `mapping` attribute.

+### Attributes
+`quality` *optional* \[ low, medium, high, 256, 512, 1k, 1024, 1.5k, 1536, 2k, 2048, 4k, 4096, 8k, 8192, 16k, 16384 \]
+> Determines the pixel resolution of the cube map faces.
+The named values are corresponding:
+>
+> - `low`: 256
+> - `medium`: 512
+> - `high`: 1024
+> - `1k`: 1024
+> - `1.5k`: 1536
+> - `2k`: 2048
+> - `4k`: 4096
+> - `8k`: 8192
+> - `16k`: 16384
+>
+> The default value is 512.

+`mapping` *optional* \[ fisheye, equirectangular, or cubemap \]
+> Determines the type of sharing that occurs with this projection and thus how many and which texture is shared via Spout.
+The default value is "cubemap".

+`mappingSpoutName` *optional* \[ string \]
+> Sets the name of the texture if the `mapping` type is "fisheye" or "equirectangular".
+If the `mapping` is "cubemap", this value is ignored.

+### Children
+`Background` \[ 0 - 1 \]
+ > This value determines the color that is used for the parts of the image that are not covered by the spherical mirror image.
+The alpha component of this color has to be provided even if the final render target does not contain an alpha channel.
+All attributes `r`, `g`, `b`, and `a` must be defined and be between 0 and 1.
+The default color is (0.3, 0.3, 0.3, 1.0).

+`Channels` \[ 0 - 1 \]
+> Determines for the "cubemap" `mapping` type, which cubemap faces should be rendered and shared via spout.
+The available boolean attributes are `Right`, `zLeft`, `Bottom`, `Top`, `Left`, `zRight`.
+By default all 6 cubemap faces are enabled.

+`Orientation` \[ 0 - 1 \]
+ > Describes a fixed orientation for the cube, whose faces are either shared or used to reproject into the fisheye or equirectangular image.
+This can be provided either as Euler angles or as a quaternion.
+The two modes *cannot* be mixed.
+The following descibes the different attributes that can be used for the orientation.
+Please note that *all* attributes for the chosen method have to be specified.
+If the `Matrix` attribute is also specified, it will overwrite the value specified here.
+ >
+ > Euler angles:
+ >  - `pitch` or `elevation`
+ >  - `yaw`, `heading`, or `elevation`
+ >  - `roll` or `bank`
+ >
+ > Quaternion:
+ >  - `x`
+ >  - `y`
+ >  - `z`
+ >  - `w`
+ >
+ >  Example:  `<Orientation pitch="20.0" elevation="-12.0" roll="0.0" />`

 ## Tracker